cca/cca_invenio/notes/develop.md

 ### Editing/testing JS/CSS

 `invenio-cli assets build` completely rebuilds the JS and CSS assets, installing remote packages and compiling the JS and CSS from scratch, overwriting local changes.
 Use `invenio-cli assets watch` to rebuild assets whenever the source files change, e.g. if editing an Invenio or site package.
-The packages are under the instance path in the assets directory and already compiled to ESM and commonjs formats.
-There's a Pipfile script `pipenv run instancepath` which echoes the path to the instance directory, so `cd (pipenv run instancepath)/assets` takes us there and `invenio webpack build` rebuilds the assets.
+The packages are under the instance path in the assets directory and already compiled to ESM and commonjs formats. `invenio webpack build` rebuilds the assets.

 `assets watch` is quicker than `assets build` but the UI still doesn't reflect changes, at least for custom fields component changes, we need to rerun it on each edit. `watch` runs with `NODE_ENV=development` so assets are not minified/obfuscated.
 This makes it far easier to use [React Developer Tools](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) and other debugging tools.